 Another great example is a Thingtesting story from early January: “Direct-to-consumer brands dip their toes in the world of NFTs.”

-From research and conversations, Natalie and her team noticed that Thingtesting readers were interested in learning more about the intersection of Web3 and DTC.
-So, they drafted up a story, and it’s one of Thingtesting’s most popular and shared pieces to date.
+From research and conversations, the Thingtesting team noticed that readers were interested in learning more about the intersection of Web3 and DTC.
+So, they drafted up a story, and it quickly became one of the highest-performing pieces on the site.

 How do they measure the value of community and content?

-Natalie looks at newsletter subscribers and overall engagement.
+Natalie would look at newsletter subscribers and overall engagement.

 Any consumer can join Thingtesting and start writing reviews.
 But, more engaged community members sign up for the newsletter and actively read and share Thingtesting’s content.

-“I want our community to be involved in the content creation process.
-We listen as much as possible, instead of saying we know best.”
+“I wanted our community to be involved in the content creation process.
+We listened as much as possible, instead of saying we know best.”

 Building an All-Star Content Team